 Bulgaria (Hague Convention Country)

 Bulgaria is a small country bordering the Black Sea with a population of almost 9 million.
 It is an independent, democratic republic.
 The primary religions of Bulgaria are Bulgarian Orthodox, Muslim, Jewish, and Roman Catholic.
-Ethnically its native people are Bulgarian, Turkish, Gypsy, Macedonian, Armenian and Russian.
+Ethnically its native people are Bulgarian, Turkish, Romani, Macedonian, Armenian and Russian.
 It is a beautiful, historical, cultural, country low in crime.

 why choose to adopt in Bulgaria?

 Bulgaria’s population and government have a good attitude about adoption and are regarded as cooperative.
 Bulgaria and the United States have good diplomatic relations.
 Compared to other countries of Eastern Europe, Bulgaria has an above average health care system, no food shortages (indicating good nutrition), and a good education system.